sip03ds/AzAdmin/RSyslog_Sentinel/README.md

 The scale set will need an [OMS agent](https://github.com/microsoft/OMS-Agent-for-Linux) for dispatching the logs to the log analytics workspace that Sentinel is using.

-The scale set will need to be part of a configuration management system where all conf files will be hosted and persisted.
+The scale set will need to be part of a configuration management system where all conf files will be hosted and persisted during boot time and during runtime.

 ### Requirements Breakdown
 - NLB, VM Scaleset will be deployed on the same resource group.
-- The scale set will have 2 VMs with the same specifications (2 vCPU, 8GB RAM , 32GB temp storage).
+- The scale set will have 2 VMs with the same specifications.
 - The scale set will increase if CPU on one VM is running above 75% for 5 minutes.
 - The scale set will be able to grow up to 4 VMs in total.
 - The scale set should have the ability to mount dynamically their hard disks.
 - We should assume that we are expecting high data volume from the clients (80GB/hour) for each log.
+- We will use cloud-init configuration for applying configuration during boot time.
+- We will use Azure Automation account and apply DSC configuration for persisting configuration every 15 minutes.

 ### Design
 Assumptions: